Operating with Integrity

 We commit to always operating within the laws of all jurisdictions in which we do business.
 We have a robust framework to deter and prevent bribery and corruption, along with an Anti-Bribery and Corruption Policy which we expect our people and suppliers to comply with.

 We encourage a culture of openness, where people feel supported to speak up.
-Employees and staff of our wholly owned business may report misconduct or other improper conduct through our multilingual whistleblower service, FairCall.
+Employees and staff of our wholly owned business may report misconduct or other improper conduct through our multi-lingual whistleblower service, FairCall.

-Respecting and Upholding Human Rights
+Respecting and upholding Human Rights

 We recognise that inherent dignity and equal rights are fundamental for every individual.
 As a responsible member of the global business community, we are steadfast in our commitment to upholding and respecting internationally recognised human rights across all facets of our operations, supply chains and business relationships.